Udhays07/My-100-days-C-coding-Challenge/README.md

 20. Write a program to find Power of a number.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day19.c)
 21. Write a program to find the Factors of a number.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day20.c)
 22. Write a program to Add two fractions.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day21.c)
-23. Write a program to find GCD of two numbers.
+23. Write a program to find GCD of two numbers.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day22.c)
 24. Write a program to identify if the number is Armstrong number or not.
 25. Write a program to find Greatest of two numbers.
 26. Write a program to find Greatest of three numbers.